Vivioli87/memory-game/testing_readme.md

     - Through playing the game, the user can see and appreciate the various succulent types and colours that exist.
 7. As a site visitor, I would like a the game website to be easily navigable and have sleek design, that is responsive on different devices.
     - The website is fully responsive for different devices.
+    - There is a navigation bar at the top of each page to allow users to access any page of the website at any time.
+    - There is a button within the game instructions section on the home page, which takes the user to the game page when they are ready to play also.
+    - Any external links are opened on a new tab so that the user isn't completely navigated away from the website.
 8. As a site visitor, I want the imagery and colors to be eye-catching that make me want to learn more about succulent plants.
     - The main colour used for the site is purple, in 2 contrasting shades.
 A darker purple for text, headings, links, borders and buttons to contrast against the softer pastel purple used for the backgrounds.
     - I also used a background image of succulents to show through the pastel, opaque purple to keep the succulent theme going through the website.
     - The same image used for the background was also used for the back of the cards.
+    - For the differenct succulent cards, i tried to find images that are eyecatching in their own way, that aren't too similar in colour and that convey how many varieties of succulents you can find.
 9. As a site visitor, I would like to be able to view the top scores/scorers on each level.
     - Not implemented for this deployment due to time and knowledge level, however is something that would be implemented for future deployments.
 10. As a site visitor, I would like to log my top score with my name if I beat any 'top scores'.